JRappaz/newsteller-react-native/NewsTeller/README.md

 * [APIConnect](src/helpers/APIConnect.js) is the interface between (fake) API and the app.

 ## Technologies
 This project use multiple react-native libraries as detailled in [package.json](package.json).
-Here are links to diffrent repos:
+The repos are:
 * [React-Navigation](https://reactnavigation.org) Which depends on:
   * [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated)
   * [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler)